jasonleinart/blog-site/_posts/2025-08-01-multi-agent-ai-systems-landscape.md

 ## The Multi-Agent Revolution: How AI Teams Are Reshaping Strategy

-Most people think of AI as a single, powerful assistant—one AI handling one task.
+Most people think of AI as a single, powerful assistant - one AI handling one task.
 But here's what they're missing: the real breakthrough isn't individual AI agents, it's **multi-agent systems** that orchestrate hundreds or thousands of specialized AI agents working together.

-This isn't just a technical evolution—it's a fundamental shift in how organizations approach AI strategy, competitive advantage, and business transformation.
+This represents a fundamental shift in how organizations approach AI strategy, competitive advantage, and business transformation.

 Here's what's really happening in the world of multi-agent AI systems, and why understanding this shift gives you a significant advantage in the evolving AI landscape.